-Venezuela’s Maduro tries to recast his authoritarian image, and Guaido confronts a rebellion
+Venezuela’s Maduro tries to recast his authoritarian image, and Guaidó confronts a rebellion

 In recent days, three major opposition figures have broken with Guaidó, the National Assembly president recognized by the United States and more than 50 other countries as Venezuela’s rightful leader.
-The most significant rebel: Henrique Capriles, who ran for the presidency against Maduro in 2013 and the late Hugo Chávez, founder of Venezuela’s socialist state, in 2012.
-On Wednesday, Capriles surprised both Guaidó and U.S. officials by appearing to issue a direct challenge to Guaido’s leadership.
+The most significant rebel: Henrique Capriles, who ran for the presidency against Maduro in 2013 and also against the late Hugo Chávez, founder of Venezuela’s socialist state, in 2012.
+On Wednesday, Capriles surprised both Guaidó and U.S. officials by appearing to issue a direct challenge to Guaidó’s leadership.

 “There is a disconnect between the political class and the people,” Capriles said in a live broadcast on social media.
 “Unity for what?
 Unity is not a slogan.
 It needs to have a purpose.”